home: study:study the bible with dictionary

 Let me tell you a secret.

-But the truth is, when I began to study the bible, I did not have all that.
-I was tight on funds.
+But the truth is, when I began studying the bible, I did not have all those tools.

 All I had was a normal bible and Google.
 So I figured out creative bible study methods to do what I enjoyed on a budget.

-I am going to show you my trick.
+So, I am going to share with you my trick.

 Using these 3 tips, you can start studying the bible today with a tool you probably already have at your fingertips - an English Dictionary.